jmtome/FeedFramework/Comments Feature.md

 }
 ```

-Now, for the most part, order is important, since in the URL path the order matters, but with the query items, order is irrelevant, since the limit=10 and the after_id={image.id} may come in different orders, for this we must change our tests to test accordingly to check the url query parameters without order, otherwise it may be problematic when refactoring, or if the backend returns values with the query parameters out of order:
+Now, for the most part, order is important, since in the URL path the order matters, but with the query items, order is ir relevant, since the limit=10 and the after_id={image.id} may come in different orders, for this we must change our tests to test accordingly to check the url query parameters without order, otherwise it may be problematic when refactoring, or if the backend returns values with the query parameters out of order:

 ```swift
 XCTAssertEqual(received.query?.contains("limit=10"), true, "limit query param")